scrapy/scrapy/docs/topics/spiders.rst

        listed here.
 The subsequent URLs will be generated successively from data contained in the start URLs.

+   .. attribute:: custom_settings

+      A dictionary of settings that will be overridden from the project wide configuration when running this spider.
+It must be defined as a class attribute since the settings are updated before instantiation.

+      For a list of available built-in settings see:
+      :ref:`topics-settings-ref`.

    .. attribute:: crawler

       This attribute is set by the :meth:`from_crawler` class method after